JustMe728/JustMe728/README.md

 - 👋 Hi, I’m @JustMe728 Otherwise known as Missie.
 - 👀 I’m interested in finishing school.
-- 🌱 I’m currently learning Python next term.
+- 🌱 I’m currently have learned Python and am learning Java next term.
 - 💞️ I’m looking to collaborate on how to do any of this...
 - 📫 How to reach me.
 Can we message here?